rojopolis/spellcheck-github-actions/README.md

 Currently only the following languages are supported

 - For [GNU Aspell][aspell]:
-  - English via `aspell-en` Debian package
+  - English via `aspell-en` Debian package, supporting American, British, Canadian and Australian spellings
-  - German via `aspell-de` Debian package
+  - German via `aspell-de` Debian package, supporting German, Swiss, Austrian spellings

 Additional languages can be added by request, please open an issue.